Ahlfors-regular conformal dimension and energies of graph maps: The conformal gauge

 Our proof of Theorem \ref{thm:crit-sandwich} uses a result of Carrasco and Keith-Kleiner that says that for certain classes of spaces, the Ahlfors-regular conformal dimension is a critical exponent of combinatorial modulus.
 (See Theorem~\ref{thm:keith-kleiner}.)
 Here, we introduce that class of spaces.

-The following definition appears in \cite[\S3]{Kleiner06:ICM}. \begin{definition}[Approximately self-similar] A compact metric space $(Z,d)$ is \emph{approximately self-similar} if there exists a constant $L\geq 1$ such that if $B(z,r) \subset Z$ for $0 < r < \diam(Z)$, then there exists an open set $U \subset Z$ which is $L$-bilipschitz equivalent to the rescaled ball $(B(z,r), \frac{1}{r}d)$. \end{definition}
+The following definition appears in \cite[\S3]{Kleiner06:ICM}. \begin{definition}[Approximately self-similar] A compact metric space $(Z,d)$ is \emph{approximately self-similar} if there exists a constant $L\geq 1$ such that for every ball $B(z,r) \subset Z$ with radius $0 < r < \diam(Z)$, there exists an open set $U \subset Z$ which is $L$-bilipschitz equivalent to the rescaled ball $(B(z,r), \frac{1}{r}d)$. \end{definition}

 An immediate consequence of Theorem \ref{thm:visual} is the following.